 Panic Buttons: How to Stop Anxiety and Its Triggers

 “Anxiety packs a 1-2 punch — first body panic, then mind panic.
 Fear follows you wherever you go.”
-If this sounds familiar, reclaim control of your mental and emotional health with these simple, everyday solutions explaining how to calm anxiety and stop panic attacks before they spiral out of control in your ADHD brain.
+If this sounds familiar, reclaim control of your mental and emotional health.
+Use these simple, everyday solutions that explain how to calm anxiety and stop panic attacks before they spiral out of control in your ADHD brain.

 A panic attack comes on fast, often without warning.
 One minute you’re driving home listening to Hozier; the next minute you are trying to decide if you should pull over and call 911.
 If you have no other signs of a heart attack, but need to know how to calm anxiety, practice this easy breathing technique called 4/7/8: Breathe in for 4 seconds.
 Hold your breath for 7 seconds.
 Exhale for 8 seconds.
 Do this a few times.
 It causes a shift in your nervous system from a sympathetic to a parasympathetic response.